-The mission of the Institute for Innovation and Entrepreneurship (the Institute) is to “Enable the next generation’s new ventures.”
-We accomplish this mission by educating, empowering, and equipping our students, alumni, faculty & staff, and the global UT Dallas community.
+Our mission at the Institute is to “enable the next generation’s new ventures.”
+We accomplish this by educating, empowering, and equipping our students, alumni, faculty & staff, and the global UT Dallas community.

 In day-to-day terms, this means utilizing world-class, academic education, industry-leading experiential training, venture mentorship & advisory support, and other resources to support the launch of new businesses.

 - The Institute for Innovation and Entrepreneurship is established as a collaborative initiative between six academic schools on campus